 Invoice customization is something that Sage Accounting got on point.
 We like that users can choose an invoice template, add two logos—one business logo and one accreditation logo, if any—choose a theme color, modify the font style, and set invoice line items.

-Just like the A/P module, the accounts receivable (A/R) module shares the same interface layout by utilizing a tabular presentation.
+Just like the A/P module, the A/R module shares the same interface layout by utilizing a tabular presentation.
 You can also create new customers within the invoice creation screen, record credit memos, and view customer invoices without generating a report.

 A counterproductive issue we found in the A/R module is that you can’t track unbilled expenses by client and automatically add them to invoices.
 You’ll need to track expenses by client elsewhere and then manually add them to an invoice.
 Without this feature, there’s a high chance of forgetting to bill customers for expenses incurred as part of the product or service provided.